GluuFederation/docs-ce-prod/README.md

 Additional Details:
-To make configiration changes on Apache httpd, edit the below file, only if required.
+To make configuration changes on Apache httpd, edit the below file, only if required.

 ```
 $ vi /etc/apache2/sites-available/docs.conf